 In 2013, Bill and Lois came to the realization that they weren’t spring chickens anymore.
 The exhibit was becoming too much to handle.
 In January of 2014, the Rock Food Table wasn’t displayed at the East Texas Gem & Mineral Society’s Annual Gemstone & Jewelry Show.
 It was highly anticipated and surely missed.
 This is when Keith and Toni Harmon acted.
 Keith is a member of ETGMS, has been our Show Chairman, and is a strong advocate for rock clubs.
 He knew that if something wasn’t done, the exhibit might be lost forever.
 Keith purchased the Rock Food Table on November 14, 2014.
 When Keith gave the news, he said “the exhibit will never miss our show again.”
 But after a couple of years, the added work of setting up the exhibit, along with setting up his dealer booth was a little more than he wanted to tackle.
 He’s not a spring chicken either.
 You guessed it, time to pass the torch again.
 In March 2017, Keith and Toni donated the Rock Food Table to ETGMS.

-The cost to transport and exhibit the Rock Food Table at most two-day venues in the SCFMS is $600.00.
-The exhibit can be displayed anywhere in the continental U.S, additional costs may be applicable.
-We bring it, set it up and man the display.
-A $300.00 non-refundable deposit is required once we accept your application, and the balance is due when we arrive at your venue.
-If interested in hosting the Rock Food Table - please go to the Board of Directors Contact Form, please include the following information -
+The total cost to transport, support, and exhibit the Rock Food Table at any two-day venue in the SCFMS–Texas, Arkansas, and Louisiana-is dependent on review and approval of applications by the ETGMS Board of Directors.
+We bring it, set it up, and man the display.
+A $500 non-refundable deposit is required once we accept your application, and the balance is due when we arrive at your venue.
+If interested in hosting the Rock Food Table, please go to the Board of Directors Contact Form.

-5. Is your organization a member of the SCFMS or AFMS
+5. Is your organization a member of SCFMS?

 Check our Calendar for the next time you can see the Rock Food Table in 2021.